ms-solly/low-level-notes/memory.md

 ### Translation to Physical Address:
 The MMU translates the linear address into a physical address.
 It's akin to the librarian leading you to the exact shelf where the book is located, providing the page's physical address in memory.

+---
 Now, here's where the real magic happens:

-Handling Page Faults: Sometimes, the requested page is not currently present in physical memory.
+### Handling Page Faults:
+Sometimes, the requested page is not currently present in physical memory.
 In this scenario, the processor raises what's called a "page-fault exception."
 Think of it as trying to access a book that's not on the library's shelves but stored away in the archives.

 When a page fault occurs:

-### Interrupting Execution:
+#### Interrupting Execution:
 The processor temporarily pauses the program's execution.
 It's like putting a bookmark in your reading when you can't find the page you're looking for.

-### Operating System Steps In:
+#### Operating System Steps In:
 The operating system or executive takes charge of the page fault situation.
 It's similar to the librarian coming to your aid when you can't locate a book.

-### Page Retrieval:
+#### Page Retrieval:
  The OS or executive retrieves the required page from disk storage and loads it into physical memory.
 This process is akin to the librarian fetching the requested book from the archives and placing it on your desk.

-### Resuming Execution:
+#### Resuming Execution:
  Once the necessary page is in physical memory, the program's execution resumes seamlessly.
 It's like picking up your reading right where you left off, now that you have the book you were searching for.

 The beauty of paging, when implemented correctly within the operating system or its executive layer, is that the swapping of pages between physical memory and disk is entirely transparent to the correct execution of a program.
 It's as if the librarian's actions happen behind the scenes, and you can continue reading without interruption.

 Even more impressively, programs originally designed for older 16-bit processors, can seamlessly take advantage of paging when they run in virtual-8086 mode.

+---
 # Basic FLAT MODEL

-The most straightforward memory model in a computer system is the basic "flat model."
+The most straightforward memory model in a computer system is the basic "*flat model*".
 In this model, both the operating system and application programs have access to a seamless, unsegmented address space.
 This approach effectively conceals the underlying segmentation mechanism of the architecture, making it transparent to both system designers and application programmers.

 When implementing a basic flat memory model using the IA-32 architecture, a minimum of two segment descriptors needs to be created: one for referencing a code segment and another for referencing a data segment.
 Intriguingly, these segments are both mapped to the entire linear address space, with identical base address values of 0 and segment limits of 4 gigabytes.
 By setting the segment limit to 4 gigabytes, the segmentation mechanism is cleverly designed to avoid generating exceptions for out-of-limit memory references, even in cases where no physical memory is present at a particular address.

 Interestingly, in the physical address space, read-only memory (ROM or EPROM) is typically situated at the highest address locations because the processor commences execution at the address FFFF_FFF0H.
 Conversely, random-access memory (RAM or DRAM) is positioned at the lowest address locations due to the initial base address for the DS data segment after reset initialization being set to 0.
 This arrangement adds a layer of efficiency and logic to the memory management strategy within the IA-32 architecture.

+---

 **Segment Registers:**
 In the IA-32 architecture, segment registers are an essential part of memory management.
 These registers include CS (Code Segment), DS (Data Segment), SS (Stack Segment), ES (Extra Segment), FS, and GS.
 Each of these registers serves a specific purpose in managing memory access.